Why Blue City Mediations?

 After a taste of life in Geraldton I returned to the Melbourne CBD to work within a law firm with the goal of being admitted as a Legal Practitioner in the Supreme Court of Victoria.
 Once admitted I ceremonially threw my corporate high heels away and returned to Geraldton and was admitted as a Legal Practitioner in the Supreme Court of Western Australia.

 I secured a job at the Yamatji Family Violence Prevention Legal Service (now the Aboriginal Family Law Service).
-I later worked at the Family Relationship Centre in Geraldton, completing a Graduate Diploma in Family Dispute Resolution and being an Accredited Family Dispute Resolution Practitioner registered with the Commonwealth Attorney- General’s Office.
+I later worked at the Family Relationship Centre in Geraldton, completing a Graduate Diploma in Family Dispute Resolution and being a Family Dispute Resolution Practitioner accredited by the Commonwealth Attorney- General’s Office.
 I have also worked at Jo Lohrey Family Lawyers as a Solicitor.
 I currently work part time as a Solicitor at the Geraldton Community Legal Centre.

 In 2013 I successfully fulfilled the conditions prescribed under the Australian National Mediator Standards to be recognised as a Nationally Accredited Mediator.

 Sensing that there was a growing need for a conflict resolution business in the Midwest, I commenced Blue City Mediations in 2014.
 I have enjoyed interacting with clients who are seeking resolution of their dispute without battling in Court or only communicating via their lawyers.

 In January 2015 I gained Membership to the Legal Aid WA Dispute Resolution Chairperson (Children’s Matters) List, enabling me to be a Chairperson facilitating Legal Aid Alternative Dispute Resolution Conferences for Child Related Matters.